tomHall321/prowlr-front-end/README.md

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ## Brief
 DevelopMe_ wk, 12 task.

 Think up an idea for an app/website that would be achievable in a week.
 Choose one idea to pursue.

 ## General info
-Front end developers:
-- Harry
-- Vicky (hosted both front and back repos)

-Back end developers:
-- Tom
-- Ben

-See back end repo here https://github.com/Harry-Gardiner/prowlr-back-end
+See back end repo here https://github.com/tomHall321/prowlr-back-end

 As a group we collectively decided to build a fun app that would test both our front and back end skills.
 The app is loosely inspired by tinder and aims at providing animals with a chance to find love.
 Currently, the functionality of the app is like/dislike animal profiles with a results table, but we had much bigger plans!